toolness/badgepad/README.md

   bar: Bar Jones <bar@jones.com>
 ```

-The name before the colon is a URL-friendly slug for the recipient.
+The name before the colon is a URL-friendly slug, or nickname, for
+the recipient.

 Now, if we want to issue the Foo badge to Bar Jones, we run: